 Staff Writer Rosannah Gosser

-This semester begins with members of the Legislature Committee travelling to Honolulu for the 2018 State of Hawai`i Legislative Opening, where they met with State Representatives on behalf of the UH Hilo student body, particularly to discuss initiatives affecting UHH students.
-The Hawai`i Board of Regents, who maintain jurisdiction over the university, will also be visiting UH Hilo on Feb.
+This semester begins with members of the Legislature Committee travelling to Honolulu for the 2018 State of Hawaiʻi Legislative Opening, where they met with State Representatives on behalf of the UH Hilo student body, particularly to discuss initiatives affecting UH Hilo students.
+The Hawaiʻi Board of Regents, who maintain jurisdiction over the university, will also be visiting UH Hilo on Feb.
 22, and UHHSA is making preparations for hosting them on campus.

 Looking ahead to this semester already upon us, UHHSA continues to strive for better communication with the student body, utilizing the budget to better serve students, and creating overall awareness of the student government.
 As always, you can stop by the UHHSA office between Ke Kalahea and the Lava Tube with questions, concerns, and comments for your student government representatives.